faisal2410/php_crash_course_ic/README.md

 To check if a variable is of a specified type in PHP, you can use the is_type() function.
 This function allows you to verify whether a variable belongs to a specific data type, such as string, integer, float, boolean, or array.
 It returns a boolean value indicating whether the variable matches the specified type.
 For further information, see: http://php.net/manual/en/function.is-string.php, http://php.net/manual/en/function.is-int.php, http://php.net/manual/en/function.is-float.php, http://php.net/manual/en/function.is-bool.php, http://php.net/manual/en/function.is-array.php

 **[⬆ Back to Top](#table-of-contents)**

+## On which of the following operating systems can PHP be installed ?
+###### phpinstall1
+PHP is cross - platform, which means it can be installed on multiple operating systems including Linux, Windows, and macOS.This is one of the reasons for PHP's widespread use, as developers aren't limited to a specific OS.It can be installed standalone or as part of a package like LAMP(Linux), WAMP(Windows), or MAMP(macOS).Learn more: https://www.php.net/manual/en/install.php